JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 followed Rosanna.
 Remained a minute or two.
 Report, on coming out:
 “Whoever blacks Sergeant Cuff’s boots ought to be ashamed of himself.”
 Nancy, the kitchen-maid, went last.
 Remained a minute or two.
-Report, on coming out: “Sergeant Cuff has a heart; HE doesn’t cut jokes, Mr. Betteredge, with a poor hard-working girl.”
+Report, on coming out: “Sergeant Cuff has a heart; _He_ doesn’t cut jokes, Mr. Betteredge, with a poor hard-working girl.”

 Going into the Court of Justice, when it was all over, to hear if there